-This is a guest post from author Falguni Kothari, a hybrid author of unconventional love stories and kick-ass fantasy tales flavored by her South Asian heritage and expat experiences.
+This is a guest post about the Indian romance novel from author Falguni Kothari, a hybrid author of unconventional love stories and kick-ass fantasy tales flavored by her South Asian heritage and expat experiences.
 An award-winning Indian Classical, Latin and Ballroom dancer, she currently elevates her endorphin levels with Zumba.
 Her latest novel, My Last Love Story, is available now.

 She resides in New York with her family and pooch.
 Follow her on Twitter @AuthorFalguni.

 I grew up in Mumbai surrounded by stories.
 My alarm clock was my grandmother’s voice brewing the epic tales of India like morning chai.
 Every weekend, my movie-buff family would catch the latest Bollywood film in theatres.
 My teenage years were spent devouring books from cover to cover, whether for a school assignment or just reading for pleasure.
 But it wasn’t until much later in life, after I’d moved with my own family to New York and accidentally stumbled across an online course called “Romance Writing Secrets,” that I discovered my passion to create and tell my own stories.

 I quickly realized, too, the kinds of stories I wanted to tell.
 I wanted to write love stories à la Jane Austen and Nora Roberts, but with Indian protagonists and Indian settings.
 Stories that were inspired by India’s mythology, and yet set in contemporary times.
 Tales that showcased the expanding Indian diaspora, and at the same time explored the current issues endemic to modern Indian society.
 In effect, I wanted to write the kinds of love stories I never got to read as a child or a young woman in Mumbai.